MEET THE TEAM

-We have a wonderful team of experienced and loyal staff that contribute to making Emsley Lodge the unique training facility that it is.
+We have a wonderful team of experienced and loyal staff who contribute to making Emsley Lodge a unique training facility.

-Some of the staff have many years of experience in the industry and a couple are new recruits keen to learn but they all play their own important role in the care and developement of our team of horses.
+Some of the staff have many years of experience in the industry and a couple are new recruits keen to learn but they all play their own important role in the care and development of our team of horses.

 We value and appreciate their skill, their love of the horses and the hard work they do every day.